The Snowflake Method: Plot Bold Characters

 2. You’ll create consistency in your characterization.
 You’ll ensure consistent character motivations and behaviors from start to finish in your story.
 Begin with the basics of your character and build a detailed character summary that provides a reference tool from there.

-3. You can firmly connect your characters’ arcs to your plot.
+3. Firmly connect your characters’ arcs to your plot.
 The best stories do not only give readers an exciting sequence of events.
 They also show how these events change and transform characters.
 The Snowflake Method will help you keep your cast connected to your plot (keeping in focus what each character wants to accomplish).
 It will help you define each character’s arc clearly.

 4. Structure subplots and secondary character arcs without losing the main story thread.
 Your secondary characters and the subplots they introduce should enrich and enliven your story, not distract from its main threads and themes.
 Building layers of interlocking character ambitions, roles and goals more thoughtfully will help you avoid irrelevant, focus-diluting tangents.